danwill/timber_starter_theme/README.md

   * You can leave off the `--unsecure` flag to enable HTTPS locally
   * You can change this option after the project is created using `valet secure your-project-name` / `valet unsecure your-project-name`
   * Full list of options available [here](https://github.com/aaemnnosttv/wp-cli-valet-command#wp-valet-new)
-3. Confirm that the site is running with `open http://your-project-name.dev`
+3. Confirm that the site is running by opening the URL that is returned in the success message
 4. `cd` into the project directory